titaneric/titaneric.github.io/content/posts/elliptic-curve-math.md

 13P &= 8P + 4P + P.
 \end{aligned}$$

-V. Cryptographic key exchange using elliptic curves
+## Cryptographic key exchange using elliptic curves

 Elliptic-curve Diffie–Hellman (ECDH) is the standard key-exchange primitive built from the group law on an elliptic curve.
 The protocol is simple to state and relies on two related hardness assumptions: